Kato-Shi/MedicalHealthRecords_G7/README.md

 1. **Create two Vercel projects or a single monorepo project** – When using the included `vercel.json`, you can deploy the entire repository as a single project.
 Vercel will:
+   - Run the `installCommand` defined in `vercel.json`, which installs dependencies for the root backend, the Next.js frontend, **and** the serverless API (`npm install --prefix api`).
+This ensures modules such as `express`, `pg`, and `sequelize` are available when the serverless handler executes in production.
-   - Install dependencies in the root directory for the Express backend and package the handler in `api/index.js` using the `@vercel/node` runtime.
+   - Package the handler in `api/index.js` using the `@vercel/node` runtime.
 The serverless build reads its dependencies from `api/package.json`, so keep the versions in that file in sync with the root `package.json` whenever you add or upgrade backend libraries.